CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

 The route from Bucaramanga to Maicao takes about 10 hours, going through the distance of 381.5 mi (614 km) by land.
 The terrestrial transportation company that covers this route at low-cost rates and in varied schedules is xxxxxxxxxx.
 Maicao is also known as the "commercial display cabinet of Colombia", due to the business activity that the city enjoyed in the 80s, since it was a great import center at the time; nowadys it's also dedicated to business, specially with Venezuela that has borders with.
 The climate in Maicao is warm with an average temperature of 82.4 °F (28 °C) and the most rainy months are May, September October and November.

-Why book Bucaramanga to Maicao bus with redBus?
+Why book a Bucaramanga a Maicao bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Bucaramanga to Maicao.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Bucaramanga to Maicao.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!